KasperskyLab/BuildMigrator/docs/UserManual.md

                         Replaces occurences of regex in syscall arguments in build log.
                         Applicable only for --log_type strace.
   --tokenizer_ruleset {windows,posix}
                         Change command tokenization rules.
 Default is inferred from --platform.
+It is recommended to use posix_on_windows to correctly parse make/ninja logs
+                        from Windows builds.
   --command_substitution
                         Enable command substitution in Posix-style (e.g. Makefile) logs.
                         Examples: 'gcc `pwd`/a.c' or 'gcc $(pwd)/a.c' will expand into